Everything You Need to Know About Hurricane Damage Insurance Claims

 Final Advice on Hurricane Insurance Claims

-Countrywide, approximately 7 million homes are at risk for hurricane storm surge damage alone.
-Millions of additional homes can be damaged by flooding, wind damage, storm damage, and other hurricane-related issues.
-Whether on the coast or hundreds of miles inland, you may be at significant risk for hurricane damage.
+Millions of additional homes can be damaged by flooding, wind damage, storm damage, and other hurricane-related events.
+Whether you’re on the coast or hundreds of miles inland, you may be at significant risk for hurricane damage.

-Follow the guide above to ensure your home insurance covers hurricane damage.
-Or, if you’re struggling to get hurricane damage covered after a disaster, then consider hiring a public adjuster with ClaimsMate.
 Hurricane insurance claims can be tricky.
-A public adjuster could be the difference between getting hurricane damage covered – or being forced to pay hundreds of thousands of dollars in repairs out of pocket.
+A public adjuster could be the difference between getting hurricane damage covered – or being forced to pay hundreds of thousands of dollars in hurricane damage repairs out of pocket.

 Public Adjusters are available to help with your insurance claim